streamdata-gallery-organizations/eventbrite/_listings/eventbrite/organizer-new-get-openapi.md

         description: The search keywords
       - in: query
         name: latitude
-        description: If within is set you can limit your search to wgs84 coordinates (latitude, longitude)
+        description: If ???within??? is set you can limit your search to wgs84 coordinates (latitude, longitude)
       - in: query
         name: longitude
-        description: If within is set you can limit your search to wgs84 coordinates (latitude, longitude)
+        description: If ???within??? is set you can limit your search to wgs84 coordinates (latitude, longitude)
       - in: query
         name: max